Join the #cleanermarina movement

 Low-tox, ocean-friendly products.

-From deck-cleaner and washing up liquid to sunscreen, most of what is used on and around boats ends up in our marina and surrounding waters, whether directly overboard or through grey water.
+From deck-cleaner and washing-up liquid to sunscreen, most of what is used on and around boats ends up in our marinas and surrounding waters, whether directly overboard or through grey water.

-Offering low-toxicity, ocean-friendly product recommendations to berthholders can really help reduce chemicals in our waters and pollution in our marinas, meaning a cleaner environment for us all to enjoy.
+Offering low-toxicity, ocean-friendly product recommendations to berthholders can really help reduce the chemical content of our waters and pollution in our marinas, meaning a cleaner environment for us all to enjoy.

-Our waters are incredible - home to millions of species.
-Our marinas are safehavens, not just for sailors and seafarers but also for some amazing creatures that use our marina structures as home, feeding grounds and playgrounds.
+Our waters are incredible - home to millions of species, all over the world.
+Our marinas are safehavens, not just for sailors and seafarers but also for many amazing creatures that use our marinas as a home, a feeding ground, a mating ground, or a playground!

-From pelicans and walruses to seahorses and jellies, investigate and celebrate your local marina species and let bertholders know what cool creatures are living alongside their boats!
+From pelicans and walruses to seahorses and jellies, investigating and celebrating our local marina species and letting bertholders know what cool creatures are living alongside their boats is great for education, conservation and marina reputation.

 Not only are these species highly important in preserving our marine ecosystem and food chains, they are great at filtering and oxygenating our waters - keeping them rich, healthy and full of life.